GOTO-OBS/gtecs-obs/README.md

 You should then be able to import the module from within Python.

-Several scripts from the `scripts` folder should also be added to your path.
+Several scripts from the `scripts` folder should also be added to your path, in particular the `scheduler` script which will monitor the database and determine which pointings to observe (see **Usage** below).

 ### Setting up the database